Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Analysis of Failure Mode

-The experiments in subsection \ref{section-diffi} show that common PINNs cannot solve the singular perturbation equations well, even with dense sampling in the layer domain.
-This leads to a natural question what is the reason for such undesirable performance?
+The above experiments show that for singular perturbation equations, common PINNs cannot solve them well even with dense sampling in the high-loss layer regions.
+Such paradoxical phenomenon leads to the natural question of what is the cause of this undesirable performance.

-Notice that compared with ordinary equations, the latent solutions of singular perturbation equations exhibit sharp scale variations in different regions.
+\textbf{Less emphasis on layer regions.} We notice that compared with ordinary equations, the latent solutions of singular perturbation equations exhibit sharp scale variations in different regions.
 In the narrow layer region the solution transits very rapidly, while in the wide non-layer region the solution varies more flatly and slowly.
-We argue that such large scale differences make PINNs difficult to balance the learning of data points from the layer and non-layer regions.
-The final loss distribution in Figure \ref{DomLoss} shows the training losses for samples close to the boundary layer are much larger than those in the non-layer domain, which implies that the sharp layer domain is very difficult for PINNs to learn.
+We argue that such large scale differences make PINNs difficult to balance the learning of collocation points from the layer and non-layer regions.
+The final loss distribution in Figure \ref{DomLoss} shows the training losses for samples close to the boundary layer are much larger than those in the non-layer domain, which implies that the sharp layer domain may be too difficult for PINNs to learn.

-In order to reduce the learning difficulty of PINN, we conduct the following experiment.
+In order to reduce the learning difficulty of PINN, we put forward the following experiment.
 We only select samples from non-layer regions to build the training composed of samples in $(a,1)$, where $a$ is set to 0.05 and 0.1, respectively.
-It is surprising to see from Figure \ref{Ignor} that such a simple rejection of the layer samples leads to a significant improvement in prediction.
-This test has inspired us that ``less emphasis on layer regions" may help to raise the performance of PINNs in solving singularly perturbed problems.
+It is surprising to observe from Figure \ref{Ignor} that such a brutal discarding of layer samples can result an obvious improvement for the prediction of PINN.
+Thereby, the above attempt inspires us that ``less emphasis on layer regions" may help to raise the performance of PINNs in solving singularly perturbed problems.

-Of course, naively rejecting samples from the layer regions will inevitably result in the loss of important physical information, thus cannot guaranteeing the high accuracy of the prediction.
+Of course, naively rejecting samples from the layer regions will inevitably result in the loss of important physical information, thus cannot guarantee the high accuracy of the prediction.
 Moreover, the location of the layers is usually not known in practice.
 Therefore, in the next section, we are to present a curriculum learning algorithm that dynamically estimates the location of layers and adaptively adjusts the importance of the samples close to the layers.